ITNAmerica

 The Independent Transportation Network of America (ITNAmerica) is a nonprofit transportation network for seniors and people with visual impairments in the United States.
 It was founded in 2005 by Katherine Freund, the organization's current President.

-The core of their service is a network of affiliated nonprofits nationwide that offer ride service to older people and visually impaired people.
-Roughly 40 percent of ITN rides come from volunteer drivers, though the model also uses paid drivers.
+INTAmericas main service is a network of affiliated nonprofits nationwide that offers ride services to the older people and visually impaired people.
+Roughly 40 percent of ITN rides come from volunteer drivers, though the model uses paid drivers as well.

-ITNAmerica is the first and only national nonprofit transportation network for seniors and people with visual impairments.
-They gave their 1 millionth ride in May 2018.
+They served their 1 millionth ride in May 2018.

 Overview

 ITNAmerica operates through an affiliate system, with 13 affiliated organizations in communities across 12 states as of July 2018.
 Affiliates are independent 501c3 nonprofits, each with their own board of directors.
 The ITN model is designed to work in communities with a population of at least 200,000.
 ITNAmerica helps communities develop their own local ITN service, supporting affiliates on an ongoing basis, and provides access to ITNRides, a proprietary software system for running the service.
 The network helps all affiliates to achieve sustainability.

 ITN affiliates rely on the services of volunteer drivers, but often employ the use of paid drivers.
 Most drivers are in their fifties and sixties.
 Each member rider with ITNAmerica's transportation service has a Personal Transportation Account, which eliminates the need for on-site transactions during transportation.
 Rides with ITN cost about half the taxi fare for an equivalent distance and are locally subsidized by funding from businesses, philanthropic organizations, and other sources other than taxpayer dollars.
 Payments for rides are drawn from rider's transportation accounts, which ITNAmerica tracks through a payment system accessible to all its affiliates.

 ITNAmerica's payment options allow drivers to plan for their future transportation needs by accumulating credits in a Personal Transportation Account by participating as volunteer drivers.
-Family members and friends who volunteer to drive for ITN can also allocate the credits they earn to a rider to help them pay for rides.
+Family members and friends who volunteer to drive for ITN can use these credits to pay for future rides.

 The CarTrade program allows ITN members to trade their no longer used cars to pay for their rides.
 Credits from trading a car are also tracked through the Personal Transportation Account.

 ITNAmerica has facilitated more than 1 million rides to date throughout the affiliate network.